 In addition, the Programme Director will be required to undertake a range of actions to ensure the programme is appropriately promoted, the learning infrastructure is established and the programme recruits students.

 Following approval by the Programme Approval Committee, all programmes will be allocated a University programme and route code and will, and where necessary a UCAS code.
 This process is managed by Academic Services and Admissions, and should not require input from the Faculties/Schools.
 If you experience any delays or challenges, please contact Academic Quality Services.

 Guidance for PAC MembersHow can I Become a Member of the Programme Approval Committee?

 The Programme Approval Committee can co-opt members as required to ensure good practice is shared and to offer staff the opportunity to develop skills in review and approval of programmes.
-Normally, committee members are nominated by Heads of Colleges/Schools, and membership is reviewed annually to ensure there is a balanced membership across all Colleges/Schools.
+Normally, committee members are nominated by Executive Deans, and membership is reviewed annually to ensure there is a balanced membership across all Faculties/Schools.
 In addition, some members of the committee are appointed due to the specific nature of their role, such as expertise in quality assurance, work-based learning, collaborative partnerships, postgraduate research or professional programmes.